bgdbp/VRCockpit/README.md

 **VR Cockpit Client v1.0.0**

-This is the client side of our VR Cockpit project, it is responsible for displaying the virtual cockpit in 'Mixed Reality', as well as sending and receiveing control states to and from the VR Cockpit Server.
+This is the client side of our VR Cockpit project, it is responsible for displaying the virtual cockpit in 'Mixed Reality', as well as sending and receiving control states to and from the VR Cockpit Server.
 This repository contains a Unity 6 Project and was tested and demonstrated using a Meta Quest 3 VR Headset, all though other headsets may work if it has hand tracking and camera passthrough capabilities.